pepamontero/tfg-topologia-lean4/README.md

 This repository contains the code (at [Leantest/](https://github.com/pepamontero/tfg-topologia-lean4/tree/main/Leantest)) and documentation (at [Memoria/](https://github.com/pepamontero/tfg-topologia-lean4/tree/main/Leantest)) of my Bachelor's Final Project in Mathematics at Complutense University of Madrid.

+The final version of the report (in pdf format) can be found [here](https://github.com/pepamontero/tfg-topologia-lean4/blob/main/Memoria/main.pdf).

 The main goal of this project is to document my **learning process of Lean 4**.
 With this in mind, I begun by attending two courses: